 Moving Past the Misconceptions: A Combined Neurologic/ Chiropractic Approach to Treating Headaches and Neck Pain

 In this presentation with the patient present, Osher Center clinicians, Drs.
-Matthew Kowalski, Carolyn Bernstein, and Donald Levy will describe the dynamic nature of migraine related disorders and the multiple components of migraines that can be addressed in treatment.
+Matthew Kowalski, Carolyn Bernstein, and Donald Levy described the dynamic nature of migraine related disorders and the multiple components of migraines that can be addressed in treatment.

-The presenters will also discuss the safety and efficacy of chiropractic care for migraine patients and how interdisciplinary collaboration can provide synergistic treatments that may contribute to improved migraine outcomes.
+The presenters also discussed the safety and efficacy of chiropractic care for migraine patients and how interdisciplinary collaboration can provide synergistic treatments that may contribute to improved migraine outcomes.

 Integrative Medicine Grand Rounds/Research